Seeking Alternatives to the Evercool HPH-9525EA

 4 bright blue LED lights in 92MM fan.

 Aluminum core and compact design, plastic push pin mounting.

-Water cooling is all the rage right now among the Intel overclocking community but the high price and failure risk of these systems keeps some enthusiasts away.
-The alternative is to buy an air cooling system for your ASUS Rampage Formula motherboard and protect your high dollar, gaming investment.
+Water cooling is all the rage right now among the Intel overclocking community but the high price and failure risk of these systems keep some enthusiasts away.
+The alternative is to buy an air cooling system for your Asus Rampage Formula motherboard and protect your high dollar, gaming investment.

 The photo below shows how close the heat pipes really are in this product.
 Notice how they only extend a few inches above the surface.

 The HPH-9525 Aluminum cooler was designed to operate with all Socket 775 or Socket T processors.

 - Pentium 4 socket T: 505 ~ 571, 620 ~672